eunices/eunices.github.io/_pages/cv.md

 ## Eunice J.Y.
 Soh

 Hello!
 Currently, I am a full-time Masters by research student at NUS.
-Looking for [employment opportunities](#opportunities-) in second half of 2021.

 I am a keen learner and goal-oriented worker with prior experience as a data analyst, and in data management and research, across various public agencies.

+I am looking to make a transit into a tech role after I graduate from Aug 2021 onwards or to build on existing exprience as a data analyst or researcher.
+I'm open (though not limited to) to these [employment opportunities](#opportunities-).

+Please connect with me on [LinkedIn](https://linkedin.com/in/eunices) or via email if my resume looks interesting to you.

 ## Portfolio 🐜